Dickson-Okorie/Dickson-Okorie/README.md

 You can call me the Data Alchemist.
-I exist to turn Information into Innovation!
+I exist to illuminate the path to success by unleashing insights from data!

 <!---
 Dickson-Okorie/Dickson-Okorie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.